 For this challenge, I headed out to my very own, very country, backyard.
-For the last year, weve had a growing pile of wood in the far end thats been calling to me.
+For the last year, we’ve had a growing pile of wood in the far end that’s been calling to me.
 It was inevitable that I would eventually answer it and use the experience to create an interesting photo.

 Here is the view from my back deck into the backyard, complete with a pile of neglected wood from a large tree we had cut down.

 Not all that inspiring, huh?
-Its that pile of wood in the far end that beckons, so thats where my focus will be.
+It’s that pile of wood in the far end that beckons, so that’s where my focus will be.
 Tentatively, I head over with my camera.

-Choosing where Im going to take the photo is important, because it will directly affect the visual interest of the scene.
+Choosing where I’m going to take the photo is important because it will directly affect the visual interest of the scene.
 A quality vantage point is necessary, so in this case, I settle down beside a dandelion that is positioned directly in line with the pile of lumber.

-Vary the Angle
+Vary the angle

 Another way to add interest to a seemingly mundane vista is to vary the angle.
 In this case, my yard is unforgivingly flat, so I hunkered down as low as possible to the wet ground, actually to the point of lying down on the ground (on a blanket).
-This instantly gave the scene a more dramatic point-of-view.
+This instantly gave the scene a more dramatic point of view.

 After a handful of test shots, I positioned myself so that the fanciful dandelion sat on the right side of the frame.
 However, I chose to keep the pile of wood in focus.
 This resulted in the dandelion giving the photo a bit of a whimsical feel.
-Also, I purposely made sure the birdhouse was in the left of the frame.
-As for the clouds, they decided to cooperate by fanning outwards in the top half of the frame.
+Also, I purposely made sure the birdhouse was on the left of the frame.
+As for the clouds, they decided to cooperate by fanning outward in the top half of the frame.
 Taking the photo from a low angle also made them appear more striking.

-Heres the resulting shot.
+Here’s the resulting shot.
 I was using my Sigma 18-35mm f/1.8 lens.

-Because Im focusing on this one photo, I decided to process the raw file using Adobe Camera RAW and apply a dramatic style using Photoshop.
-The first step was to make some simple corrective edits and recover detail within Adobe Camera RAW.
+Because I’m focusing on this one photo, I decided to process the raw file using Adobe Camera Raw and apply a dramatic style using Photoshop.
+The first step was to make some simple corrective edits and recover detail within Adobe Camera Raw.
 I simply boosted the saturation and clarity to recover a bit of the integrity of the original scene as my eyes perceived it when I took the shot.
 When I felt the image was effectively neutralized, I opened it in Photoshop.